kurt-hectic/blog/_posts/2025-11-01-wdqms-observability.markdown

 In the case of multiple processes running inside a pod, such as for example several instances of Django spawned by uWSGI, Prometheus cannot distinguish the processes running inside a pod, each of which tracks its own independent instance of the metric.
-The value of the metric as seen from outside by Prometheus then corresponds to the metric of whichever process responds to the metric harvesting request, resulting in an unstable (and incorrect) patters as can be seen in the figure below.
+The value of the metric as seen from outside by Prometheus then corresponds to the metric of whichever process responds to the metric harvesting request at that moment in time, resulting in an unstable (and incorrect) pattern as can be seen in the figure below.

 ![multiprocess metric before after]( {{ '/assets/images/multiprocess-metric-before-after.png' | relative_url }}  )
 *Metric calculated by multiple processes before and after correctly configuring prometheus_client for multiprocess mode*